XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

 The same can be done in your iOS project.
 For this you need to specify additional startup arguments for your iOS app:
 `--argument=-FIRDebugEnabled`

 The moment you issue this command or set the startup argument, you can see the custom data flowing into Firebase.
 This is shown in below screenshot:

 ![Firebase events](./screenshots/firebase_debugview.png)

 The standard dashboard will always show data, the above commands are only required for custom properties.

-Below you can see a screenshot of the FireBase dashboard for analytics
+Below you can see a screenshot of the Firebase dashboard for analytics

 ![Firebase Dashboard](./screenshots/firebase_dashboard.png)